cervenel/One-Planar-UD-Graphs-Surplus-Search/README.md

 - `k`, `t`: Width and height of the core.
 - `a_full`, `a_part`: Current state of the top trapezoid.
 - `b_full`, `b_part`: Current state of the bottom trapezoid.

+## Reproducibility

+The version of the script used for the results in paper presented at EuroCG 2026 is preserved as [Release v1.0](../../releases/tag/v1.0).
+The current `main` branch contains updated logic to search for the maximum possible surplus across the ranges of the parameters.

 ## Requirements
 - Python 3.x